 Long term personal loans are personal loans whose tenure extends for more than five years.
 A borrower can decide on availing a long-term personal loan at the time of applying for a loan.
 Long-term personal loans are preferred by borrowers when they are keen on paying lesser EMIs as compared to the standard EMIs for short-term personal loans.

 The decision to avail a long-term personal loan facility should be made only after careful consideration of your future financial goals and responsibilities.
 To help make an informed decision, Finserv Markets brings to you a comprehensive analysis of the pros and cons of availing a long-term personal loan.
+Download the Finserv MARKETS Loan App to know more about long-term personal loans.

 When you decide to opt for a long-term personal loan, you get the benefit of availing a large amount.
 Also, since the loan tenor stretches to a significantly longer period, it reduces the overall financial burden on the equated monthly installments (EMIs).
 Since the amount for installments that stretch over this long tenure is comparatively less, there is a less chance of the borrower defaulting on his/her payment.
 This makes a positive impression on the personal loan provider and significantly improves your chances for availing a personal loan.